 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Dogs are extraordinarily flexible creatures – how else could they live in our homes with us and come along on road trips?
-That said, there are ways in which evolution has not equipped dogs for the challenges of living in our world.
-From watching TV to hugging, here are some of the things we do that really confuse our dogs.
+Dogs are extraordinarily flexible creatures — how else could they live in our homes with us, learn to walk on a leash, and tag along on road trips?
+That said, there are a few ways that evolution hasn’t equipped pups for the challenges of living in our world.
+From watching TV to hugging, here are some of the things we do that dogs just don’t understand.

 1. We leave them alone